 - This SEND policy will be reviewed annually.
-The next review will be September 2018 - The school has an Accessibility Plan.
+The next review will be Autumn 2023 - The school has an Accessibility Plan.
 This is reviewed annually.
 Any future needs are identified on this plan.
 Our school promotes accessibility by ensuring access for disabled pupils to the school curriculum.
-This covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure and cultural activities or school visits.
+This covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure and cultural activities or school visits

-SECTION 13: ACCESSIBILITY Statutory Responsibilities
+SECTION 13: ACCESSIBILITY AND STATUTORY RESPONSIBILITIES

-- The DDA, as amended by the SEND and Disability Act 2001, placed a duty on all schools and LAs to plan to increase over time the accessibility of schools for disabled pupils and to implement their plans. - Schools are required to produce accessibility plans for their individual school and LAs are under a duty to prepare accessibility strategies covering the maintained schools in their area. - Accessibility plans and strategies must be in writing. - When a child enters the school a review of the child's needs are carried out and implemented - Current targets are to build a new SEND space and to develop shared areas around the school. - The refurbishment of our school building have taken place to allow access for wheelchairs and have to enabled access to the physical environment of the school.
+- The DDA, as amended by the SEND and Disability Act 2001, placed a duty on all schools and LAs to plan to increase over time the accessibility of schools for disabled pupils and to implement their plans - Schools are required to produce accessibility plans for their individual school and LAs are under a duty to prepare accessibility strategies covering the maintained schools in their area - Accessibility plans and strategies must be in writing - When a child enters the school a review of the child's needs are carried out and implemented - Current targets are to build a new SEND space and to develop shared areas around the school

+- The refurbishment of our school building has taken place to allow access for wheelchairs and to enable access to the physical environment of the school.
 Where needed physical aids have been identified to access education.
-New Learn Pads and cameras have been purchased for all children to access. - To help with the delivery of written information to disabled pupils we provide handouts, timetables, textbooks and information about school events.
-We will fill out forms with parents and pupils taking account of pupils' disabilities and pupils' and parents' preferred formats and to ensure these are made available within a reasonable time frame. - We have an open door policy.
-Key staff are available to meet with parents and their child.
+New IPads laptops and cameras have been purchased for all children to access - To help with the delivery of written information to disabled pupils we provide handouts, timetables, textbooks and information about school events.
+We will fill out forms with parents and pupils taking account of pupils' disabilities and pupils' and parents' preferred formats to ensure these are made available within a reasonable time frame. - We have an open door policy.
+Key staff are available to meet with parents and their children.
 Contact can be made directly with the member of staff or through the school office.
 Each class has a specific time of day/week where there is open access.
-The SENDCO is available to meet with parents through informal and formal meetings or by contacting the school office.
+The SENDCO is available to meet with parents through informal and formal meetings or by contacting the school office - The ELSA Team provide parent drop in sessions to discuss any concerns over the social and emotional welfare of pupils - Via the DadIPA, Lavant CE has undertaken a whole school audit to ensure all information and assisted technology is available to all pupils in all classrooms - The layout and displays in the classroom have been audited to maximise learning potential for both neuro-typical and neuro-diverse children - Pupils with SEND are included in all aspects of school life.
+Personalised Learning week, Arts week, GLO are held annually in the school to help promote independence and build resilience in their learning